Abhinaenae/Terraform-AWS-practice-project/README.md

 # Terraform-AWS-practice-project
-Creates an apache web server using Terraform code.
+Creates an Apache web server using Terraform code and AWS as the cloud provider.

+Run commands to create:
+terraform init
+terraform apply

+To delete:
+terraform destroy